tomhohenstein/HathiTrust/README.md

 * HathiTrustAnnualReportPhysicalTitles.ipynb
 * HathiTrustAnnualReportPhysicalTitles.py

 perform the same operations.
 The first is an ipython notebook file, my primary development platform.
-The second is simply an export of the code in a standard python notebook.
+The second is simply an export of the code in a standard python '*.py' file.

 These were developed in a python 2.7 environment.